asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 {{< chart data="mortgage" >}}

-Most of the businesses which hold mortgage charges belong to �Real estate activities� and �Financial and Insurance activities�.
+Most of the businesses which hold mortgage charges belong to 'Real estate activities' and 'Financial and Insurance activities'.
 Some new registrations regard the development of building projects in Construction sector.
 Available results by 4-digit SIC classification upon request.